One of the most common questions we ask ourselves when we think about exercise is, “Why does my ear clog when I workout?”

 Why Does My Ear Clog When I Workout?

-As I mentioned before, if you have a habit of picking your nose or rubbing your ears frequently, this can cause an ear clogging problem.
+Why do my ears feel clogged after working out?
+As I mentioned, if you have a habit of picking your nose or rubbing your ears frequently, this can cause an ear clogging problem.

-Sometimes when we are running or doing exercises, our hands sweat.
-In addition to the sweat coming from our bodies in hot conditions and during workouts.
+Sometimes when we run or exercise, our hand’s sweat in addition to the sweat coming from our bodies in hot conditions and during workouts.

-It is possible that some bacteria from our hands can enter our ears, make the ear canal very sensitive when working out.
+It is possible that some bacteria from our hands can enter our ears, making the ear canal very sensitive when working out.

 - The most common reason for this problem is the accumulation of dirt in the ear canal.